The Wolfe Brothers

 The Wolfe Brothers are an Australian country music duo consisting of brothers Tom and Nick Wolfe.
 The group formerly included childhood friends Brodie Rainbird and Casey Kostiuk.
 The Wolfe Brothers rose to prominence after placing second in season six of Australia's Got Talent.
+As for 2026, The Wolfe Brothers have won 15 awards at the Country Music Awards of Australia.

 Career

 Early years to 2012: Formation and Australia's Got Talent

 Tom and Nick Wolfe grew up on a small berry farm outside Hobart, Tasmania.
 Their father Malcolm and uncle Tony played in a band with their parents, called The Wolfe Family Orchestra.

 Nick Wolfe says, "We come from four generations of farmers and musicians."
 Their father guided Nick to the guitar and Tom to the piano, perhaps with "the intention of starting a band with us".
 Their mother filled the family home with music, exposing her children to 1990s country staples like Garth Brooks and Billy Ray Cyrus.

 The Wolfe Brothers were formed by brothers Nick (guitar and vocals) and Tom Wolfe (bass and vocals), Brodie Rainbird (guitar) and Casey Kostiuk (drums).
 During their high school years all four played in different bands, covering songs by their glam rock and heavy metal music heroes.
 After leaving school they formed The Wolfe Brothers, and for six years played covers in pubs and clubs across Tasmania.

 In May 2010, The Wolfe Brothers self-released a self-titled debut EP.

 In 2012, The Wolfe Brothers auditioned for the sixth season of Australia's Got Talent, where they placed second behind Andrew De Silva.